rohithhhhhhhhhhhhh/CKD-Prognosis-Leveraging-Machine-Learning-for-Prediction/README.md

-# ML-based Prediction of Chronic Kidney Disease
+# CKD Prognosis: Leveraging Machine Learning for Prediction

 This project aims to develop a machine learning model for predicting chronic kidney disease (CKD) based on various clinical parameters.